Launch Vector Review: Should You Give Zac Richman $50,000 To Buy You A Business?

 They call it “fix and flip for digital commerce.”

-Digital assets, of course, can be bought for a lot less than traditional assets.
+And digital assets, of course, can be bought for a lot less than traditional assets.

 You also have more control, they’re easier to scale, and they can be exited for life-changing multiples.